SaiKrishnaMohan7/Playground/CompleteIntroToDocker/README.md

 ### namespaces

+- Process level isolation
-Hide processes from other tenants/users
+  - Hide processes from other tenants/users and other processes runnning in parallel `chroot`ed envs
+  - Protects processes from each other between `chroot`ed envs
 - [namespaces-bholt](https://btholt.github.io/complete-intro-to-containers/namespaces)
 - [shell scripts](https://github.com/btholt/projects-for-complete-intro-to-containers/tree/master/namespaces) for creating a namespace for change rooted envs